MIT-Emerging-Talent/ET6-foundations-group-11/collaboration/learning_goals.md

 ## Individual

+**Taiwo Goals**:

-**Taiwo Goals**: Enhance my ability to communicate openly within a collaborative team setting.
+Enhance my ability to communicate openly within a collaborative team setting.

 *Objectives*:

 - Practice active listening by giving full attention to team members during discussions.
-- Provide constructive feedback that focuses on ideas and behaviors rather than personal attributes.
+- Provide constructive feedback that focuses on ideas and behaviors.
 - Share coding challenges to help in engaging the team.

 *Success Criteria*: